 - (a) Hand-assemble this program.
 I.e., determine the op-codes the HC12 will use to execute this program. - (b) How many instruction cycles will it take the HC12 to execute this program?
 How long (in time) will this take on the HC12?
 (Do not consider the swi instruction.) - (c) What will be the state of the N, Z, V and C bits after each instruction has been executed.
-(Ignore the swi instruction.) - (d) What will be in address 0x0980 after the program executes? - (e) Assemble the program using ca6812, clnk and chex.
+(Ignore the swi instruction.) - (d) What will be in address 0x2000 and 0x2001 after the program executes? - (e) Assemble the program using ca6812, clnk and chex.
 Look at the S19 file.
 You should be able to relate the op-codes from part (a) to the data in the S19 file.
-Appendix A of the Evaluation Board User's Manual describes the format of the S19 file. - (f) Now execute the program in the ZAP simulator.
+(A document showing the format of the Motorola S19 files is available in the AS32 Reference Manual.) - (f) Now execute the program in the ZAP simulator.
 After starting ZAP, set the cycle counter to zero.
 You can do this by going to the COMMAND window and giving the instruction eval \$time=0 eval \$time

-.
 Trace through the program using ZAP.
-To find out how many cycles it took to execute, go to the COMMAND window an give the instruction
+To find out how many cycles it took to execute, go to the COMMAND window and give the instruction

-.
 Compare this to the answer of part (b).

 - (g) Look at the condition code register after you have traced over the aba instruction.
-Verify that the Z, N, V and C bits are what you expect. - (h) In the MEMORY window look at the contents of address 0x0980.
-Does the value agree with your answer of part (c)?
+Verify that the Z, N, V and C bits are what you expect. - (h) In the MEMORY window look at the contents of address 0x2000.
+Does the value agree with your answer of part (d)?
 (Note: ZAP does not automatically update the memory window.
 You will need to load the memory window again using the Address menu of the MEMORY window.)

-- (i) You could change this program to subtract rather than add by changing the aba instruction to a sba instruction.
+- (i) You could change this program to add rather than subtract by changing the sba instruction to a aba instruction.
 Rather than going back to the text editor, modifying the program, assembling it and loading the new program into the simulator, you can easily change the one instruction of the simulator. - i.
-Find the address of the aba instruction.
+Find the address of the sba instruction.
 Do this by looking at the program code in the ASSEMBLE window of the simulator. - ii.
-In the CPU12 Reference Manual, find the op code for the sba instruction. - iii.
-In the MEMORY window, go to the address of the aba instruction, and change the op code to that of the sba instruction.
+In the HCS12 Core Users Guide, find the op code for the aba instruction. - iii.
+In the MEMORY window, go to the address of the sba instruction, and change the op code to that of the aba instruction.
 You can change a value in the MEMORY window by double-clicking on it and typing in the new value. - iv.
-Run the program again, and verify that the program now subtracts rather than adds. - (j) Repeat (f) through (h) on your EVBU.
-For part (e) you will not be able to determine the number of cycles used on the EVBU.
-For part (h), use the ASM command of BUFFALO to look at and change the program instruction on the EVBU.
+Run the program again, and verify that the program now adds rather than subtracts. - (j) Repeat (f) through (i) on your EVBU.
+For part (f) you will not be able to determine the number of cycles used on the EVBU.
+For part (i), use the ASM command of D-Bug 12 to look at and change the program instruction on the EVBU.
 This is easier than changing the op code in memory. - 2.
 Consider the program in Figure 2, which is a program to divide a table of ten values by 2.